 Instructions

-2. Take the cream cheese out of the package, put it on parchment or non-stick foil, and score it on the top.
+- Take the cream cheese out of the package, put it on parchment or non-stick foil, and score it on the top.
 Brush with the olive oil.
-Sprinkle with the Roasted Garlic Rub.
+Add the whole clove of garlic on top.

-4. While your cream cheese is smoking, slice your sausage into rounds that are about 1/2 inch to 3/4 inch thick.
-Cut your bacon in half, sprinkle with the honey hog rub (optional) and then wrap around the sausage slices and secure with a toothpick.
+- While your cream cheese is smoking, slice your sausage into rounds that are about 1/2 inch to 3/4 inch thick.
+Cut your bacon in half, sprinkle with the spicy pork rub (optional) and then wrap around the sausage slices and secure with a toothpick.

-6. Once the cream cheese is done, mix it together with the sharp cheddar cheese.
+- Once the cream cheese is done, mix it together with smoked garlic clove and sharp cheddar cheese.
 Grab small portions and stuff into the little bacon/sausage cups you made before.

 Recommended Products